dtauraso/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?
     A method is a funciton inside a class.
 It's added to a class via .prototype
 3. What is closure?
     A closure is a nested function that can access the variables of the parent function.
+It has access to the environment surrounding it(the outer function).
 You can run the function, store the nested function and use it as a number generator(start at count = 0. first call of closure, count = 1, second time, count = 3.
 This assumes the formula in the closure is count += 1)

 4. Describe the four rules of the 'this' keyword.
     Window binding
     The "this" keyword by default binds to the window, unless we are in strict mode.
 In that cause "this" is undefined.